epfl-lara/stainless/core/src/sphinx/options.rst

 * ``--vc-cache``

-  Use a persistent cache mechanism to speed up verification.
+  Use a persistent cache mechanism to speed up verification; on by default.

 * ``--fail-early``